-These topics were discussed in this module:

-- Overview: Exercise Types, Players, and Format - There are discussion-based exercises and operations-based exercises.
-The exercise swap is an operations-based (full-scale) exercise. - Participants include exercise staff, CERT members/players, and volunteers. - FEMA provides a framework for designing, conducting, and evaluating exercises in a systematic way. - Designing for an identified need and evaluating actions based on specific objectives improves evaluation. - A well-designed exercise addresses an identified training need, evaluates plans and procedures, and provides an opportunity for teams to practice their response. - Steps and Documents - Step 1: Assess Needs with the Needs Assessment - Step 2: Design an Exercise with the Exercise Plan - Step 3: Plan for the Exercise with the Logistics Plan - Step 4: Conduct the Exercise with the briefing guides and forms - Step 5: Debrief the Exercise with a Hot Wash and collect feedback forms. - Step 6: Write the After Action Report.
+INSTRUCTOR GUIDANCE CONTENT Module Summary Module Summary Overview: Exercise Types, Players, and Format Steps and Documents Summarize the topics that were discussed in this module: Best Practices Overview: Exercise Types, Players, and Format STEMA CERT Exercise Swaps 52 There are discussion-based exercises and operations-based exercises.
+The exercise swap is an operations-based (full-scale) exercise.
+Display Slide 52 Participants include exercise staff, CERT members/players, and volunteers.
+FEMA provides a framework for designing, conducting, and evaluating exercises in a systematic way.
+Designing for an identified need and evaluating actions based on specific objectives improves evaluation.
+A well-designed exercise addresses an identified training need, evaluates plans and procedures, and provides an opportunity for teams to practice their response.
+Steps and Documents Step 1: Assess Needs - with the Needs Assessment Step 2: Design an Exercise - with the Exercise Plan Step 3: Plan for the Exercise - with the Logistics Plan Step 4: Conduct the Exercise - with the briefing guides and forms Step 5: Debrief the Exercise with a Hot Wash - and collect feedback forms.
+Step 6: Write the After Action Report.